|Dozierende||Vera Calenbuhr (firstname.lastname@example.org, BeurteilerIn)|

-Each student has to attend four sessions of a practical course (each 90 minutes; dates
+Each student has to attend four sessions of a group for the tutorial (each 90 minutes):

-Credit points may be transferred to the "Focal Areas of Sustainability Research" module (learning agreement), unless you have a Bachelor's Degree in Economics and Business (then the CP of this lecture C cannot be recognized for the MSD curriculum).
+Credit points may be transferred to the "Focal Areas of Sustainability Research" module (learning agreement), unless you have a Bachelor's Degree in Economics and Business or you have attended a class with similar content earlier (then the CP of this lecture C cannot be recognized for the MSD curriculum).

 |Einsatz digitaler Medien||kein spezifischer Einsatz|